- The BelkinWireless Adaptor is being used worldwide for connecting a PC with a wireless network.

 1. Download the latest drivers

-- Open Device Manager.
-Locate Belkin Wireless Adapter, right click it and choose Uninstall device.
+- Locate Belkin Wireless Adapter, right click it and choose Uninstall device.

-- The confirmation dialog will now appear.
-Check Delete the driver software for this device and click on Uninstall.
+- Check Delete the driver software for this device and click on Uninstall.

 - After uninstalling the driver, you can install the latest driver or let Windows install the default driver instead.